rabbah/nimbella-cli/doc/README.md

 COMMANDS
-  auth:current  Get current namespace with optional details auth:github   manage github accounts auth:list     List all your Nimbella namespaces auth:login    Gain access to a Nimbella namespace
+  auth:current  Get current namespace with optional details auth:export   Make a token for switching to another machine or web browser auth:github   manage github accounts auth:list     List all your Nimbella namespaces auth:login    Gain access to a Nimbella namespace